Robo4J/robo4j/README.md

 ## Building from Source
 The Robo4j framework uses [Gradle][] for building.

-The following will build all projects:
+The following will build all components:

 ```bash
 ./gradlew jar
 ```
-The individual bundles will be available under robo4j/<project>/build/libs.
+The individual bundles will be available under robo4j/<component>/build/libs.
-To install the build bundles and make them available to downstream dependencies, run the following:
+To install the bundles and make them available to downstream dependencies, run the following:

 ```bash
 ./gradlew install